arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of beings in the eternal realm of immortals, Valinor_:

 Valinor, the realm of the undying, existed in a dimension anything unlike Earth.
-The eternal beings of Valinor lived across these hexagonal and other polygon-shaped platforms of amorphous vertical shape and height, that floated across the endless sky.
-The horizon being scattered with them.
+The eternal beings of Valinor lived across these hexagonal and other polygon-shaped platforms, that floated across the endless sky.
+The horizon was scattered with them.
 They were all at different altitudes, and they were never adjacent.
-Crystal glass escalators, or circular iridescent magical portals connect them to one another.
+Most of these platforms were lush green, covered with grass and trees.
+Buildings and other structures made of stone or marble interrupted the greenery.
+Crystal glass escalators and circular iridescent magical portals connect them to one another.
 Interspersed between these platforms were puffy white clouds with glistening streams of water steadily pouring out of them.
 Rainbow streaks often marked these magical waterfalls.
 At the bottom, all that’s visible is a gentle rising mist that dissipates as it gets higher.
-The platforms are lush green, covered with grass and trees.
-Buildings and other structures made of stone or marble interrupt the greenery.

 “Let’s go down to Earth”, said Ildris, “it’s been a while since we’ve been down there”.